kanha-00001/kearney_task/README.markdown

 # AI-Powered Chatbot MVP

 This project is an AI-powered chatbot developed as part of the AI Engineering Internship application for Kearney.
-It processes a CSV file (`Sugar_Spend_Data.csv`) containing commodity data and allows users to ask natural language questions about the data, leveraging a Retrieval-Augmented Generation (RAG) pipeline powered by LlamaIndex and xAI's Grok API.
+It processes a CSV file (`Sugar_Spend_Data.csv`) containing commodity data and allows users to ask natural language questions about the data, leveraging a Retrieval-Augmented Generation (RAG) pipeline powered by LlamaIndex and GROQ API.
 The frontend is built with React, Vite, Tailwind CSS, and shadcn/ui, while the backend uses Flask.
 The chatbot maintains conversation history to handle follow-up questions contextually.

 ## Features
 - **Data Processing**: Loads and processes a CSV file (`Sugar_Spend_Data.csv`) from the `assets/` directory.